ringods/pulumi-resource/README.md

 * `sources`: should point to an input retrieved via `get` or to an `output` from a previous step.
 * `config`: this section may contain any valid configuration which you would normally put in your `Pulumi.<stack>.yaml` file.
 Secrets are *not yet* supported.
+* `env`: this section may contain environment variables which are needed.
+E.g., for authentication

 Let's show this at work with an example of a NodeJS based Pulumi stack: